Quick answer

 Virginia Tattoo Studio Requirements at a Glance

 Here’s the short version.
-Virginia regulates tattoo studios through the Virginia Department of Health (VDH).
-Every studio needs a body art establishment permit.
-Every artist needs individual certification.
+Virginia regulates tattoo studios through the Department of Professional and Occupational Regulation (DPOR), specifically the Board for Barbers and Cosmetology.
+Every studio needs a tattoo parlor license.
+Every artist needs an individual tattooer license.
 And both require renewal.

-- Body Art Establishment Permit: Required for every physical studio location.
-Issued by your local health department.
+- Tattoo Parlor License: Required for every physical studio location.
+Issued by the Board for Barbers and Cosmetology.

-- Individual Tattoo Artist Certification: Each artist working in the studio must hold their own certification.
+- Individual Tattooer License: Each artist working in the studio must hold their own license.

 - Bloodborne Pathogen Training: Mandatory for all artists.
 Must be current and from an approved provider.